sgnconnects/Linux-factory-reset/README.md

 scripts used in factory reset, partition auto clonning

 ##### Why
- * Have the device loose all user data by resetting it to known good factory image
+ * Have the device reset to a known good factory image
  * Image is corrupted, reset-to-factory it and recover it.

 ##### Quick sollution for small images